AsBuiltReport/AsBuiltReport.VMware.vSphere/README.md

 install-module AsBuiltReport
 install-module VMware.PowerCLI
 ```

+### Required Privileges

+To generate a VMware vSphere report, a user account with full administrative privileges to vCenter Server is required.

 ## Configuration
 The vSphere As Built Report utilises a JSON file to allow configuration of report information, options, detail and healthchecks.